 The Copyright Office of the Library of Congress administers U.S. copyright law by registering claims to copyright and related documents, including "assignments or transfers of rights" and maintains information on registrations, recordings, compulsory licenses, and other copyright-related actions.
 Additionally, the Copyright Office provides legal and technical expertise on national and international copyright issues to the U.S. government.
-The Copyright Office also works with other federal agencies to provide assistance and advice in negotiations for international intellectual property agreements, as well as technical assistance to foreign countries crafting their own copyright laws.86 The FY2008 Consolidated Appropriations Act (P.L.
-110-161) provided the Copyright Office with \$5.3 million in new budgetary authority (not including authority to spend \$44.2 million in receipts).
-The FY2009 Omnibus Appropriations Act (P.L.
-111-8) provided the Copyright Office with \$18.3 million in new budgetary authority (not including authority to spend \$33.3 million receipts).
+The Copyright Office also works with other federal agencies to provide assistance and advice in negotiations for international intellectual property agreements, as well as technical assistance to foreign countries crafting their own copyright laws.82 The enacted FY2010 Legislative appropriation, P.L.
+111-68, contained \$20.9 million in new budget authority (not including authority to spend \$33.3 million in receipts) for the Copyright Office, up from \$18.3 million in new budget authority in FY2009 (not including authority to spend \$33.3 million receipts).

 Copyright Office appropriations also specify funding for IPR-related activities in developing countries.
-For FY2008, the Consolidated Appropriations Act provided \$100,000 for the International Copyright Institute in the Copyright Office of the Library of Congress to train nationals of developing countries in intellectual property laws and policies.
-The FY2009 Omnibus Appropriations Act also provided \$100,000 to the International Copyright Institute for such activities.
+As in previous years, the FY2010 appropriations act provided \$100,000 to the International Copyright Institute for such activities.